immontilla/cali-colombia-newspapers/README.md

 # Colombian newspapers

+It is possible to download an old issue of any newspaper using -d as a script argument.

 ## ADN Cali

 ADN publishes its online version in an embedded reader at https://issuu.com/diarioadn.co/docs/adn_cali_-_{ddmmyyyy} where dd, mm and yyyy depends on the current date.
 To read this newspaper offline, I built a python script to do so.